sotoseattle/cf_contagion/README.md

 quarantined or treated.

-The way we map this relationship between patients is through another object: The **Contact** that aside from specifying a phisiscal contact between to Patients, it adds information about Location and Time, so CDC Agents have a way to further search and map the spread of the disease.
+The way we map this relationship between patients is through another object: The **Transmission** Model that aside from specifying a phisical transmission between to Patients, it adds information about Location and Time, so CDC Agents have a way to further search and map the spread of the disease.